regimelab/notebooks/README.md

 Further Reading & Inspiration
 -----------------------------

-Interesting papers or books about stochastic processes, bayesian statistics, causal inference, and ecosystem or climate modeling.
+Interesting papers or books about stochastic processes, Gaussian processes, variational inference, causal inference, and ecosystem or climate modeling.
 The first section emphasizes models influenced by statistical physics/mechanics in relation to state transitions: ideas about hysteresis, irreversibility in the dynamics and early warning signals for critical transitions.

 Climate, Ecosystem Regimes & Critical Slowing Down
 --------------------------------------------------